 Check out more amazing artworks by Nice on his flickr

-All photos © BA Street Art
+All photos © Buenos Aires Street Art